silbermm/genex/README.md

   * local file storage i.e a flash drive or hard drive
   * ssh (not yet implemented)

-Both ways require other the other systems to have genex installed as well.
+Both ways require the other systems to have genex installed as well.

 ### Local file storage